McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 2.0.0

-- **Change**: Syntaxhighlightning was switched to [built in Hugo mechanism](https://gohugo.io/content-management/syntax-highlighting/).
-You may need to configure a new stylesheet or decide to roll you own as describedd on in the Hugo documentation
+- **Change**: Syntaxhighlightning was switched to the [built in Hugo mechanism](https://gohugo.io/content-management/syntax-highlighting/).
+You may need to configure a new stylesheet or decide to roll you own as described on in the Hugo documentation

 - **Change**: In the predefined stylesheets there was a typo and `--MENU-HOME-LINK-HOVERED-color` must be changed to `--MENU-HOME-LINK-HOVER-color`.